cathook/vim-shrvim/Readme.md

 #### Sync

-Default it will do sync each time you move the cursor, insert a character, etc, but it might cause your vim be a little bit lag.
-So you might set it to be only sync when you type the command (Detail sees below).
+By default, ShrVim syncs each time you move the cursor, insert a character, etc, but this might cause your vim be a little bit laggy.
+So you might set it to only sync when you type the command (Detail sees below).

 ```